Delaware NAACP calls for outside investigation after state troopers fatally shoot man in New Castle

 NEW CASTLE, Del.
 (CBS) -- The attorney for the family of 28-year-old Tremaine Jackson and the Delaware NAACP are calling for an outside investigation into the fatal Delaware State Police shooting last week.

-Coby Owens, an attorney with the Delaware NAACP State Conference of Branches, said at a news conference Wednesday that they want any video of the incident released to the family and attorneys and for the troopers to be "investigated and be held accountable for their actions."
+Coby Owens, an attorney with the Delaware NAACP State Conference of Branches, said at a news conference Wednesday that they want any video of the incident, including body-cam footage, released to the family and attorneys and for the troopers to be "investigated and be held accountable for their actions."

 A letter has been sent to Weiss, Garland, Delaware Gov. John Carney and state Attorney General Kathy Jennings, Owens said.